casper-network/docs-archive/implementation/p2p.rst

 As soon as a node has connected to one node in the network, it partakes in `Node Discovery`_.
 In general, any node will attempt to connect to any other node on the network it finds as described above, leading to a fully connected network.

 Two classes of data transfers happen in the network; broadcasts and gossiping.
-A broadcast message is sent once, without guarantees, to its connected nodes.
+A broadcast message is sent once, without guarantees, to all the nodes connected to it.
 The process of gossiping is described further below.

 In general, only consensus messages, which are only sent by active validators, are broadcast.
 Everything else is gossipped.